Pseudoryzomys: Karyotype

 The karyotype generally includes 56 chromosomes with a total of 54 major arms (2n = 56, FN = 54) in specimens from both Bolivia and Brazil; a poorly prepared Paraguayan specimen seems to have a similar karyotype.
 In this karyotype, all autosomes (non-sex chromosomes) are acrocentric (with one arm so short as to be almost invisible).
 However, in two specimens from the Brazilian states of Tocantins and São Paulo, one pair of autosomes contains both an acrocentric and a metacentric chromosome (with two equally long arms), yielding an FN of 55.
 One arm of the metacentric chromosome consists entirely of heterochromatin.
 Apparently, a whole heterochromatic arm was added to this chromosome; cases of similar variation are known from the rodents Peromyscus, Clyomys, and Thaptomys.
 Both sex chromosomes are acrocentric, and X is larger than Y. In addition to heterochromatin near the centromere, the Y chromosome contains two large blocks of heterochromatin on its long arm.
 The karyotype is closely similar to that of Holochilus brasiliensis.

+Fossil record

+Pseudoryzomys simplex is known from cave deposits from Serra da Capivara National Park in the state of Piaui from the Quaternary period.